5 MATERIAL ACCOUNTING POLICY INFORMATION

 Cash comprises cash on hand and demand deposits.
 The Company considers cash equivalents as all short-term balances (with an original maturity of three months or less from the date of acquisition), highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value.

-5.3 Derivative Financial Instruments
+5.3 Financial Instruments

 Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the financial instruments.

-On initial recognition, financial assets and financial liabilities are recognised at fair value plus/ minus transaction cost that is attributable to the acquisition or issue of financial assets and financial liabilities.
+On initial recognition, financial assets and financial liabilities are recognised at fair value plus / minus transaction cost that is attributable to the acquisition or issue of financial assets and financial liabilities.
 In case of financial assets and financial liabilities which are recognised at fair value through profit and loss (FVTPL), its transaction costs are recognised in Statement of Profit and Loss.

-5.4.1 Financial Assets
+5.3.1 Financial Assets

+All regular way purchases or sales of financial assets are recognised and derecognised on a settlement date basis.
 Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.

 After initial recognition, financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.